War guilt question: Overview and Treaty clauses

 The four great powers led by Woodrow Wilson for the Americans, Georges Clemenceau for the French, David Lloyd George for the British and Vittorio Emanuele Orlando for the Italians met to prepare the peace treaty.
-Rather than sticking to Wilson's 14 Points, the European vision quickly took hold.
+Rather than sticking to Wilson's Fourteen Points, the European vision quickly took hold.
 Decisions were made without Germany, which was excluded from the debates.
 France, which had served as the main battleground, wanted to ensure a peace of revenge through Clemenceau: "The time has come for a heavy settling of scores".

 The Treaty of Versailles was above all a "treaty of fear": each former enemy tried to protect his own country.
 Moreover, the Allies still behaved like enemies when they presented the peace conditions to the German delegation, which finally was invited to attend on 7 May 1919.
-The deadline for ratification was in fifteen days; after that, military operations could resume.
+The deadline for ratification of the treaty was in fifteen days; after that, military operations could resume.

 War Guilt Clause as the basis for reparations

 Article 231 of the Treaty states:

-The treaty assigned the role of aggressor in World War I to Germany and her allies alone.
+The treaty was interpreted in Germany as assigning the role of aggressor in World War I to Germany and her allies alone.
 It meant an initial isolation of Germany, which saw itself as the scapegoat for the misdeeds of the other European states before the World War.

-The one-sided apportionment of blame to Germany triggered a national debate.
+The perceived one-sided apportionment of blame to Germany triggered a national debate.
 The signatures by Hermann Müller and Johannes Bell, who had come to office through the Weimar National Assembly in 1919, fed the stab-in-the-back myth propagated primarily by Paul von Hindenburg and Erich Ludendorff and later by Adolf Hitler.

 Historians today take a more nuanced view of the causes of World War I than is expressed in the treaty.
 Article 231 was not intended to evaluate historical events, but to legally and morally legitimize the peace terms that were disadvantageous to the German Reich.
 Moreover, the German Empire was to be held financially liable for the damage to land and people that the German imperial troops had caused, especially in France.
 The Treaty of Versailles therefore laid the groundwork for the reparation claims against the German Reich, in an amount which was not initially determined.
 The representatives of the German Empire therefore protested Article 231 not merely for reasons of self-justification, but with the aim of undermining the moral basis of the enemy's demands as a whole.
-The reparations burdened the new republican state; they were one of several causes of the hyperinflation of 1921 to 1923.
+The reparations burdened the new republican state; whilst large cash payments of reparations were not made during the period of hyperinflation, their indirect effects were one of several potential causes of the hyperinflation of 1921 to 1923.